nickfargo/state/README.md

 shorthandExpression = state
   greet: -> "Hello."
   Formal:
-    enter: ( event ) -> do @owner().wearTux
+    enter: -> do @owner().wearTux
     greet: -> "How do you do?"
   Informal:
-    enter: ( event ) -> do @owner().wearJeans
+    enter: -> do @owner().wearJeans
     greet: -> "Hi!"
 ```

-#### Interpreting expression input
+#### Interpreting expression input <a name="concepts--expressions--interpreting-expression-input" href="#concepts--expressions--interpreting-expression-input">&#x1f517;</a>

-Below is the procedure used to interpret an object as a `StateExpression`:
+Expression input provided to `state()` is interpreted according to the following rules:

 1. If an entry’s value is a typed `StateExpression` or `TransitionExpression`, interpret it as a substate or transition expression, respectively.

 2. Otherwise, if an entry’s key is a [category](#concepts--expressions) name, its value must be either `null` or an object to be interpreted as longform.

-3. Otherwise, if an entry’s key matches a [built-in event type](#concepts--events--types), interpret the value as either an event listener function, an array of event listeners, or a [named transition target](#concepts--events--expressing-determinism) to be bound to that event type.
+3. Otherwise, if an entry’s key matches a [built-in event type](#concepts--events--types) or if its value is a string, then interpret the value as either an event listener function, an array of event listeners, or a [named transition target](#concepts--events--expressing-determinism) to be bound to that event type.

 4. Otherwise, if an entry’s key matches a [guard action](#concepts--guards) (i.e., `admit`, `release`), interpret the value as a guard condition (or array of guard conditions).

-5. Otherwise, if an entry’s value is a function, interpret it as a [method](#concepts--methods) whose name is the entry’s key, or if the entry’s value is an object, interpret it as a [substate](#concepts--inheritance--nesting-states) whose name is the entry’s key.
+5. Otherwise, if an entry’s value is an object, interpret it as a [substate](#concepts--inheritance--nesting-states) whose name is the entry’s key, or if the entry’s value is a function, interpret it as a [method](#concepts--methods) whose name is the entry’s key.

 ### Inheritance <a name="concepts--inheritance" href="#concepts--inheritance">&#x1f517;</a>